darkoverlordofdata/entitas-ts/roadmap.md

             to finish generating helper code in unity.
 WIP - used once to migrate Shmup Warz from web to unity

-    fsharp - Starting... generates fsharp code for ecs-fsharp, which is entitas based.
+    fsharp - generates fsharp code for ecs-fsharp, which is entitas based.

     nemerle - someday...a lot of possiblity. nemerle replaces roslyn as code generator